 Learning of his larger than life adventures, some might question if Paul Bunyan really existed.
 Good heavens, of course He did!
 How could anyone ask such a thing?
 It pains my heart to think learned scholars, lovers of historical fact, lower Mr. Bunyan’s existence into the cesspool of American folklore as if He were some cheap joke Americans use to amuse themselves with as they inebriate their senses at the local saloon.
 To question the veracity of Paul Bunyan’s life is to commit a naive breach of unspoken etiquette when one only needs to look around to see the results of His work.

 Well qualified geologists will tell you the Grand Canyon, as we know it today, is at least 5 to 6 million years old, the layers of sediment and rock samples providing the hard facts.
 But this can’t possibly be true when you consider the Earth is only 6,000 years young.
-The vastness of the Grand Canyon could only have been created by Paul Bunyan absent-mindedly dragging his heavy axe behind him, slicing the Earth open like a hot lightsaber through the soft underbelly of a tauntaun.
+The vastness of the Grand Canyon could only have been created by Paul Bunyan absent-mindedly dragging his heavy ax behind him, slicing the Earth open like a hot lightsaber through the soft underbelly of a tauntaun.

 Further evidence of Paul Bunyan can be found in the Great Lakes themselves.
 Paleoclimatologists and geologists alike will make exaggerated claims of a mile thick sheet of heavy glacier ice scraping itself across a region affected by an ancient magma plume that stretched and rifted the crust apart.
 The mighty ice sheets are assumed to have excavated the leftover soft sedimentary rock, carving a lakes basin so epic it’s been described as the nation’s fourth seacoast.
 All of this supposedly happening over a billion years, if you can believe that.
 Bullocks, I say!
 The constraint of timescales just don’t fit within the bounds of certainty.
 It was Paul Bunyan who dug those watering holes for Babe as they worked their way across the country, and that’s that.